LiveOverflow/PwnAdventure3/README.md

 * For a server with 2GB of RAM, it is not recommended to run more than 5 instances, but a server with 8GB of RAM can typically run as many as the CPU can handle.
 * It is recommended to use 2-3 instances per CPU core if you have sufficient RAM.
 You may be able to run 4-5 instances per core, but doing so may introduce slight lag.

-* The `pwn3.tar.gz` file containing the client and server files is 1.8G.
-So several GB of free space is required as well.
+* The files for the client and server are over 2GB as well, so several GB of free disk space are required.

 There are several ways to build and deploy your own server.

 ### Option 1 - Original
-One option is to download and follow the instructions included in the official files, or use the docker compose files provided by this repository.
-The original files on the official website can be found here [http://www.pwnadventure.com/#server](http://www.pwnadventure.com/#server).
+One option is to download and follow the instructions included in the README of the official files.
+The download can be found on the official website here [http://www.pwnadventure.com/#server](http://www.pwnadventure.com/#server).

 ### Option 2 - Guide
-[@Beaujeant](https://twitter.com/Beaujeant) created an excellent and easy to follow step-by-step guide, using the official files from Option 1.
+[@Beaujeant](https://twitter.com/Beaujeant) created an excellent, and easy to follow step-by-step guide.
 It was also the basis for building the docker image from Option 3.
-It can be found here: [https://github.com/beaujeant/PwnAdventure3/blob/master/INSTALL-server.md](https://github.com/beaujeant/PwnAdventure3/blob/master/INSTALL-server.md).
+The guide can be found here: [https://github.com/beaujeant/PwnAdventure3/blob/master/INSTALL-server.md](https://github.com/beaujeant/PwnAdventure3/blob/master/INSTALL-server.md).

 ### Option 3 - Docker

-The server requires large files from the client.
-Unfortunately the files for the client are downloaded via the Launcher requiring a GUI.
-Because of that, and in case the hosted files disappear, the files are mirrored on Amazon S3.
-The `pwn3.tar.gz` contains the Linux `client/` and `server/` files.
+This option is super easy, as long as `docker` and `docker-compose` are installed on a host.
+It makes it easy to run and tear down a server, without making changes to the actual host system.

+First, gather all necessary files:

 ```bash
 git clone https://github.com/LiveOverflow/PwnAdventure3.git